ngardiner/ideal-pxe-environment/images/freedos.md

 Into this directory, you should create a structure which allows for all the various ROMS you will need to flash.

+Be sure to make the filenames 8.3 friendly, as the resulting image will be FAT16 for compatibility's sake.

 2 Create a ROM update image and inject these files into it

-   * This will create a 64MB image to be attached as a secondary disk to the FreeDOS bootable image.
+   * This will create a 512MB image to be attached as a secondary disk to the FreeDOS bootable image.

 ```
-truncate updates.img --size 32MB
+truncate updates.img --size 512MB

 sfdisk updates.img << EOF
-63,,b
+2048,,C,*
 EOF
 ```